Nagios Plugins

 Plugin Output for Nagios

-You should always print something to STDOUT that tells if the service is working or why it is failing.
-Try to keep the output short - probably less that 80 characters.
-Remember that you ideally would like the entire output to appear in a pager message, which will get chopped off after a certain length.
+Always print something to STDOUT that tells if the service is working or why it's failing.
+Keep output short—ideally less than 80 characters.
+The entire output should fit in a pager message.

 As Nagios does not capture stderr output, you should only output to STDOUT and not print to STDERR.